World Severely Off Track To Limit Planet-heating Emissions: UN - UrduPoint

 The UN found that combined climate plans from nearly 200 nations would put the world on a path for 2030 carbon emissions just two percent below 2019 levels.

-That is far short of the 43 percent fall that the UN's IPCC climate panel says are needed to limit warming to the Paris deal target of 1.5 degrees Celsius since the pre-industrial era.
+That is far short of the 43 percent fall that the UN's IPCC climate panel says is needed to limit warming to the Paris deal target of 1.5 degrees Celsius (2.7 degrees Fahrenheit) since the preindustrial era.

 "Every fraction of a degree matters, but we are severely off track.
 COP28 is our time to change that," said UN Climate Change chief Simon Stiell.